How To Fix Faultrep.dll Errors

 - Restore Faultrep.dll from the Recycle Bin - The simplest cause for a “missing” Faultrep.dll file is that you’ve mistakenly deleted it.

 - Recover the file - If you are sure that you deleted it and emptied the Recycle Bin as well, then you could still restore it using a data restore utility.
-The recovery of your file depends on the amount of activity on the disk partition after deletion of the file.
+The recovery of your file depends on the amount of activity on the disk partition after the deletion of the file.

-- Run a virus/malware scan - Install an anti-virus or an anti-malware software, and scan your whole computer.
+- Run a virus/malware scan - Install an anti-virus or anti-malware software, and scan your whole computer.
 If a virus or malware caused the error then removing it might solve the problem.